italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **12**
     - The Relying Party issues a signed Request Object, returning it as response.
   * - **13**, **14**, **15**, **16**
     - The Wallet Instance verifies Request Object JWS.
 The Wallet Instance attests the trust to the Relying Party by verifying the ``trust_chain``.
-The Wallet Instance verifies the signature of the request and processes the Relying Party metadata to attests its capabilities and allowed scopes, attesting which Verifiable Credentials and personal attributes the Relying Party is granted to request.
+The Wallet Instance verifies the signature of the request and processes the Relying Party metadata to attest its capabilities and allowed scopes, attesting which Verifiable Credentials and personal attributes the Relying Party is granted to request.
   * - **17**, **18**
     - The Wallet Instance requests the User's consent for the release of the credentials.
 The User authorizes and consents the presentation of their credentials, by selecting/deselecting the personal data to release.
   * - **19**
     - The Wallet Instance provides the Authorization Response to the Relying Party using a HTTP method POST (response Mode "direct_post").
   * - **20**, **21**, **22**
-    - The Relying Party verifies the Authorization Response, extract the Credential and attests the trust to the credentials Issuer.
+    - The Relying Party verifies the Authorization Response, extracts the Credential and attests the trust to the credentials Issuer.
 The Relying Party verifies the revocation status and the proof of possession of the presented credential.
   * - **23**
-    - The Relying Party authenticates the User and update its session.
+    - The Relying Party authenticates the User and updates its session.
   * - **24**
     - The Relying Party notifies the Wallet Instance that the operation ends successfully.